 KGG family lawyers in New York and New Jersey

 If you live in Northern New Jersey or New York and need expert legal assistance with matters relating to divorce proceedings, child custody or child support payments, contact the law firm of Kantrowitz, Goldhamer & Graifman.
 Our team of skilled family lawyers in Bergen County and Rockland County has been helping clients navigate the complex legal terrain of divorce since 1975.
 Schedule a private consultation by calling (888) 624-4916.
-The case review is confidential and offered at no charge or obligation to proceed.

 Additional Resources on Statute of Limitations for Child Support Arrears: